Description of a speargun for freshwater fishing

 General description

 With a total length of 186cm / 6 ft 1.23’’ (73 ¹⁵/₆₄’’), this is a pretty long piece of equipment.
 But it can be easily handled from an elevated position over water, where there are no obstacles around.
-Main components of this speargun are:
+The main components of this speargun are:

 Wooden stock

 The stock assures convenient handling of the speargun.
-It is made from straight grown teak heartwood.
-For closing the wood pores and making it water resistant, the stock was varnished after final assembly of all parts.
+It is made from straight-grown teak heartwood.
+To close the wood pores and make it water resistant, the stock was varnished after the final assembly of all parts.

 Here we can see the necessity of a long guideway.
 When the spear is released at its backward position, the rubber bands convert their stored potential energy into kinetic energy.
 Friction on the sidewalls would reduce this kinetic energy.
-In order to reduce friction, a wider groove was chosen compared to the spear thickness.
-But the spear will snake around sideward when propelled forwards.
-When rubbing on the wall, friction is created, and the spear moves the other side.
+To reduce friction, a wider groove was chosen compared to the spear thickness.
+But the spear will snake around sideward when propelled forward.
+When rubbing on the wall, friction is created, and the spear moves to the other side.
 And does the same on the opposite side.

 Stock decoration

-On both sides of the stock a picture of a Thai mystical figure was added for spiritual purposes.
-And the head of the same figure is depicted on both sides of the forend.
+On both sides of the stock of the speargun for freshwater fishing, a picture of a Thai mystical figure was added for spiritual purposes.
+The head of the same figure is depicted on both sides of the forend.
 Depicted is the ‘Respected Mighty Hermit Dern Deng’ (Thai: พ่อแก้วเลอซี่เดินเด่น, Por Gae Lersi Dern Deng).

 In Thai folklore, Lersi (yogi or ascetic hermit) Dern Dong is believed to possess various supernatural powers, including: